Things to do

 - Maiala walking tracks map

 D'Aguilar National Park offers a range of walking tracks for beginner and experienced walkers.
-Each track is classified according to Australian Standards and is only suitable for pedestrian use.
+Each track is classified according to Australian Standards and suitable only for pedestrian use.
 Please note that while each track is classified according to its most difficult section, other sections may be easier.

 Please refer to the table below for a list of short, medium and longer walks in the park.

-Walking in South D'Aguilar section
+Walking in the southern section

 - Short walks—less than 2hr walking time